adobe/aepsdk-rulesengine-ios/README.md

 ### Define Rules

-Any thing that confroms to the `Rule` protocol can be used as rule.
+Any thing that conforms to the `Rule` protocol can be used as rule.
 The easiest way is to use the built-in `ConditionRule`.
 ```
 let condition = ComparisonExpression(lhs: "abc", operationName: "eq", rhs: "abc")
 let rule = ConditionRule(id: "sample-rule", condition: condition)
 rulesEngine.addRules(rules: [rule])
 ```
 However, a rule like this doesn't make much sense, without the ability to dynamically fetch a value it will always be true or false.

 ```
 let mustache = Operand<String>(mustache: "{{company}}")